dbafromthecold/SqlServerChaosEngineering/PITCHME.md

 ### What failure are we going to test?

 @ul
-- What happens if a node in a Availbility Group cluster fails?
+- What happens if the primary node in an Availbility Group cluster fails?
 @ulend

 ---